Learn about services to help you save and get support during treatment.

 It is not known if PIQRAY is safe and effective in children.

-The most common side effects of PIQRAY when used with fulvestrant include hyperglycemia, diarrhea, rash, nausea, tiredness and weakness, decreased appetite, mouth sores, vomiting, weight loss, hair loss, and changes in certain blood tests.
+The most common side effects of PIQRAY when used with fulvestrant include rash, nausea, tiredness and weakness, decreased appetite, mouth sores, vomiting, weight loss, hair loss, and changes in certain blood tests.
 PIQRAY can also cause more serious side effects.
-Learn more about potential side effects here.
+Learn more about potential side effects.

-If you take too much PIQRAY, call your health care provider right away or go to the nearest hospital emergency room.
+If you take too much PIQRAY, call your health care provider or go to the nearest hospital emergency room right away.

 If you miss a dose of PIQRAY, you may still take it with food up to 9 hours after the time you usually take it.
 If it has been more than 9 hours after you usually take your dose, skip the dose for that day.
 The next day, take the dose at your usual time.
 Do not take 2 doses to make up for a missed dose.